Mantra & Sound

 heads and melt the numbness in our hearts, so we feel clear, awake, and brilliantly alive.

 If there is anything at all that can change the heart very quickly it's music and dance

 A Sample of chanting the Beej (seed) mantras of the chakras (only the 2st and 2nd chakra here)

-For mantra meditation and chant evenings, workshops and Deep Listening
+For mantra meditation and chant, workshops and Deep Listening

 See event page for upcoming dates